 Best of all, UrbanDaddy's unique tone is found in every single piece of copy they publish -- from emails, to homepage copy, even to their editorial policy:

 This company clearly knows its audience, which jokes to crack, and has kept it consistent across all their assets.

-Not many brands are brave enough to touch the actual products they're selling with unconventional copy ... but Moosejaw isn't afraid to have a little fun.
+Not many brands are brave enough to touch the products they're selling with unconventional copy ... but Moosejaw isn't afraid to have a little fun.

 The outdoor apparel outlet store uses humor as a way to sell their products without being overly forward about it.
 By appealing to people's emotions, they're more engaging and memorable.

 Same goes for the call-to-action buttons that show up when you hover your mouse over a product photo -- like this one, which reads, "Look This Cool."